ndiayesamba1996/restyled.io/What-to-Expect.md

 ## Cleanup

-If at any point the PR's style becomes correct (i.e. restyling produces no differences), Restyled will close any Restyled PR it still has open, remove any comment it has left on the original PR, and emit a Green status.
+If at any point the PR's style becomes correct (i.e. restyling produces no differences), Restyled will close any Restyled PR it still has open, delete the `-restyled` branch, and set a Green status.